Alien (franchise): Background

 Writer Dan O'Bannon, wanting to write a science-fiction action film, collaborated with screenwriter Ronald Shusett on a script, initially titled Star Beast, but eventually changed to Alien.
 Brandywine Productions, a company which had a distribution deal with 20th Century Fox, bought the script.
 The writers expected it to be a low-budget film, but the success of Star Wars inclined Fox to invest millions.

-In the original script, the ship had an all-male crew, though it noted that all parts were gender-interchangeable.
-The Ripley character was initially to be played by Tom Skerritt, but when Fox president Alan Ladd Jr. and the producers at Brandywine heard rumors of Fox working on other titles with strong female leads, it was decided to cast a female as Ripley and Skerritt became Captain Dallas.
+In the original script, the ship had an all-male crew, though it noted that all roles could be played by men or women without major changes to the film.
+The Ripley character was initially to be played by Tom Skerritt, but when Fox president Alan Ladd Jr. and the producers at Brandywine heard rumors of Fox working on other titles with strong female leads, it was decided to cast a female as Ripley (Sigourney Weaver) and Skerritt became Captain Dallas.
+Ridley Scott came on as director.

 Swiss painter and sculptor H. R. Giger designed the alien creature's adult form and the derelict ship, while French artist Mœbius created the look of the spacesuits and Ron Cobb provided most of the industrial design for the sets.

-While Alien, directed by Ridley Scott, was successful, Fox did not consider a sequel until 1983, when James Cameron expressed his interest to producer David Giler in continuing the Alien story.
-After Cameron's The Terminator became a box office hit, Cameron and partner Gale Anne Hurd were given approval to direct and produce the sequel to Alien, scheduled for a 1986 release.
+While Alien was a critical and financial success upon its 1979 release, Fox did not consider a sequel until 1983.
+That year, James Cameron expressed his interest to producer David Giler in continuing the Alien story.
+After Cameron's The Terminator became a box office hit in 1984, Cameron and partner Gale Anne Hurd were given approval to direct and produce the sequel to Alien, scheduled for a 1986 release.
 Cameron wrote the screenplay for Aliens from a story he developed with Giler and Walter Hill.